– If you live in an area with red squirrels or with a reintroduction program, please contact the conservation group in your area.

 You can find more detailed information on the law, safety and animal welfare at these sites:

 Warfarin had been used as a successful grey control poison for the purpose of tree protection in areas where there are no red squirrels.
 The EU license for the production and sale of Warfarin as a grey squirrel bait ended in September 2014.
-However, users who had stocks left could use it until September 2015.
 There is currently no other licensed poison for grey squirrel control.

 Fertility Control (Immunocontraception)